 D Pentatonic Major scale

-D pentatonic scale for guitar presented by diagram.
+D pentatonic scale for guitar.

 The D Pentatonic Major is a five-note scale.
 The diagram shows a fingerboard with the scale notes.
 Darker color marks the root notes, which are D tones.
 In the two-octave pattern, the first root note is on the 6th string, 10th fret.